-Maternity Care (cont.) • Surgical benefits, not maternity benefits, apply to circumcision.
-Surgical benefits, not maternity benefits, apply to circumcision.
-Bassinet or nursery charges on which you and your baby are confined are considered your maternity expenses, not your baby's. • Sonograms and other related tests that are not included in your routine prenatal or postnatal care are covered in Lab, x-ray, and other diagnostic tests, see page 31.
-We pay hospitalization and surgeon services for non-maternity care the same as for illness and injury.
-Hospital services are covered under Section 5(c) and Surgical benefits Section 5(b). • Maternity care expenses incurred by the Plan member serving as a surrogate mother are covered by the Plan subject to reimbursement from the other party to the surrogacy contract or agreement.
+Benefit Description You Pay Maternity Care (cont.) • Maternity care expenses incurred by the Plan member serving as a surrogate mother are covered by the Plan subject to reimbursement from the other party to the surrogacy contract or agreement.
 The involved Plan member must execute our Reimbursement Agreement against any payment she may receive under a surrogacy contract or agreement.
 Expenses of the newborn child are not covered under this or any other benefit in a surrogate mother situation.
+Note: When a newborn requires definitive treatment during or after the mother's confinement, the newborn is considered a patient in his or her own right.
+If the newborn is eligible for coverage, regular medical or surgical benefits apply rather than maternity benefits.
 Not Covered: All Charges Routine sonograms to determine fetal age, size or sex; or procedures, services, drugs and supplies related to abortions except when the life of the mother would be endangered if the fetus were carried to term or when the pregnancy is the result of an act of rape or incest.
-Family Planning A range of voluntary family planning services, limited to: PPO: Nothing (no deductible) • Voluntary sterilization, male and female Non-PPO: 30% of the Plan allowance and l any • Surgically implanted contraceptives difference between our allowance and the amount (No deductible) billed • Fitting, inserting or removing intrauterine devices (such as diaphragms and IUDs) Nothing (No Deductible) for providers used of the 50 United States sed outside Sterilization procedures, and patient education and counseling for all women with reproductive capacity Injection of contraceptive drugs (such as Depo-Provera) Contraceptive counseling on an annual basis PPO: Nothing (No deductible) All Food and Drug Administration approved contraceptive medications and devices Non-PPO: 30% of the Plan allowance and difference between our allowance and the • The morning after pill amount (No deductible) Note: FDA-approved prescription drugs and devices for birth control require a physician's prescription.
-Nothing (No deductible) for providers use the 50 United States ed outside
+Family Planning A range of voluntary family planning services, limited to: PPO: Nothing (No Deductible) Voluntary sterilization, male and female Non-PPO: 30% of the Plan allowance and any • Surgically implanted contraceptives difference between our allowance and the billed amount (No Deductible) • Fitting, inserting or removing intrauterine devices (such as diaphragms and IUDs) Nothing (No Deductible) for providers used outside of the 50 United States • Sterilization procedures, and patient education and counseling for all women with reproductive capacity • Injection of contraceptive drugs (such as Depo-Provera) Contraceptive counseling on an annual basis PPO: Nothing (No Deductible) All Food and Drug Administration approved contraceptive medications and devices Non-PPO: 30% of the Plan allowance and any difference between our allowance and the billed The morning after pill amount (No Deductible) Note: FDA-approved prescription drugs and devices for birth control require a physician's prescription.
+Nothing (No Deductible) for providers used outside the 50 United States Not covered: All charges Reversal of voluntary surgical sterilization, genetic counseling (unless specifically noted as covered).